wp-plugins/email-before-download/readme.txt

 == Changelog ==

+= 3.2.7 =
+* Fixed the issue with loading contact form as XML to DOM parser, when html entities were breaking the validity of XML.

 = 3.2.6 =
 * Added new option that allows user to hide contact form until user selects at least one downloads (for multiple download ids )
 * Added option that turns checkboxes to radio buttons (for multiple download ids)